Sue Lines

 Federal - WA

-Sue was born in Perth in 1953.
+Sue Lines was born on 15 December 1953 in Perth, WA.
 Her mother was a schoolteacher and deputy principal and her father was a commando in the Second World War.
-Sue attended Armadale Senior High School.
+Raised in Perth's outer suburbs, Sue attended Gosnells Primary School and Armadale Senior High School before graduating with a Bachelor of Education from Murdoch University.

 Unlock full biography